solidsnk86/neo-scraper/README.md

     Here is a short video on YouTube that explains how this app works.
 In my case, I use it in my React web app and call it with Axios.
 </a>

+Contact for any queries or feedback, feel free to reach out to my email ✉️ at:
+<a href="mailto: calcagni.gabriel86@gmail.com">calcagni.gabriel86@gmail.com</a>